Anil Bhan

-Dr. Anil Bhan is the Chairman of Cardiac Surgery Heart Institute, Medanta Hospital, Gurugram, India.
-He graduated from Medical College Srinagar.
+Anil Bhan is an Indian physician and the chairman of Cardiac Surgery Heart Institute, Medanta Hospital, Gurgaon.
+He graduated from Government Medical College, Srinagar.
 He has the largest experience in aortic surgery in India since he has designed and developed more than 50 surgical instruments in the field of cardiac surgery.
 He was one of the team members to perform the first successful heart transplant in India in1994.
-He served as a co-founder of Max Heart and Vascular Institute, Saket, New Delhi, Director and Chief Co-Ordinator, Cardio thoracic and Vascular Surgery, MHVI, Saket.Additional Professor, Cardiothoracic Surgery and Vascular Surgery, AIIMS, New Delhi.
+He served as a co-founder of Max Heart and Vascular Institute, Saket, New Delhi, Director and Chief Co-Ordinator, Cardio thoracic and Vascular Surgery, MHVI, Saket.
+Additional Professor, Cardiothoracic Surgery and Vascular Surgery, AIIMS, New Delhi.

 Early life and education

 Awards and recognitions

-Dr. Bhan studied in C.M.S.
+Bhan studied in C.M.S.
 Tyndale Biscoe School, Srinagar.
 He was awarded the certificate of Honor as "Best All Round Boy" in school.
 Also awarded Certificate of Honor for Best Performance in Matriculation.
 Stood First in Kashmir Province.
 He is a graduate from Medical College Srinagar – Distinction holder in Pharmacology, Pathology, Forensic Medicine, Internal Medicine, Surgery and Gynae/Obst.
 He did his Internship from Christian Medical College Vellore.
 He worked as a Pool Officer in Cardiothoracic and Vascular Surgery, All India Institute of Medical Sciences.

 He is recipient of Certificate of distinction for first rank in Pre – Medical Examination of University of Kashmir, received certificate of distinction for securing first position in order of merit in MBBS examination of University of Kashmir.